imagej/imagej.github.io/_pages/plugins/bigstitcher/global-optimization.md

 Simple Mode
 ===========

 The **simple mode** of global optimization requires only selection of an optimization strategy and no explicit setting of the threshold parameters.
-The simple global optimization is run automatically if you click through the **Stitching wizard** (in no-expert mode) or can be accessed from the main menu under {% include bc content='Optimize Globally And Apply Shift|Simple Mode'%}.
+The simple global optimization is run automatically if you click through the **Stitching wizard** (in no-expert mode) or can be accessed from the main menu under {% include bc path='Optimize Globally And Apply Shift|Simple Mode'%}.

 <img src="/media/BigStitcher optimize simple1.png" width="600"/>